 OCD attacks the very core of its sufferer’s values and closely held principles.
-In a Mother it makes a victim doubt their safety, shoots intrusive images of their child’s death in particularly distressing ways, usually directly as a result of the Mother’s actions.
+In a Mother, it makes a victim doubt their safety, shoots intrusive images of their child’s death is particularly distressing ways, usually directly as a result of the Mother’s actions.
 These images play like a looped show-reel.
 Fear feeds and nurtures it.
 The overwhelming distress caused by this barrage of horror, this obsessional nightmare, causes the actions most widely associated with OCD – repetitive, ritualistic or ruminative protective actions.
 Then there is avoidance – oh, avoidance.
 I refused to be alone with my children for 6 months.
 I knew I wasn’t a threat to them (there is no recorded case of an OCD sufferer acting on these intrusive thoughts and compulsions) but it was in the gnawing space between this knowledge and in the compulsion to protect them from myself that my distress grew and anchored.
 I simply could not take the risk.
 I could not take the risk that my food was contaminated and would hurt the baby – so I stopped eating.
 I could not take the risk that the water supply might be contaminated and hurt the baby – so I stopped drinking.
 I could not take the risk that I would lose control of myself and all grips on my sanity and stab those I loved – so I hid all knives away from the house.
 I could not take the risk that my family would die in a hundred hideous, graphic ways – so I would wash and walk and dress and think in 4’s, or in 9’s.
 Each ‘balancing’ action brought temporary relief – and made that irrational belief stronger.
 And stronger.
 Until there was nothing left of me but the OCD.

 My emotional currency is measured in words.
-One therapeutic exercise that was most effecting involved writing the most horrific thoughts repeatedly until they lost their power.
+One therapeutic exercise that was most effective involved writing the most horrific thoughts repeatedly until they lost their power.
 I reach for my bookshelf as others reach for their Bible.
 OCD left me unable to read or to write.
 Or to speak.
-During my recovery I struggled to find literary representations of mental illness that spoke to me both as a woman, and as a mother.
+During my recovery, I struggled to find literary representations of mental illness that spoke to me both as a woman and as a mother.
 It was the first time words had let me down so horribly, barring those scattered fractured lines from my undergraduate days which would dance through at the darkest times.
-Words written by men and by modernists, abstract and distanced from the organic, visceral pain I was subjecting myself to.
+Words were written by men and by modernists, abstract and distanced from the organic, visceral pain I was subjecting myself to.
 TS Eliot and Ezra Pound merged together to a literary froth while the voiceless riptide worked at my moorings.
 The words I needed so desperately were hard to speak and to write and they are almost invisible in women’s writing because of this.
-So, when in the fledgling stages of my recovery two years later I found myself at a fireside book launch in Gregynog, listening to Jasmine Donahaye speak, I was taken aback at her description of negative reactions to the poem Mother Love.
+So, when in the fledgeling stages of my recovery two years later I found myself at a fireside book launch in Gregynog, listening to Jasmine Donahaye speak, I was taken aback at her description of negative reactions to the poem Mother Love.
 This negativity hinged upon her use of intrusive images, as described by a mother gazing at a wood-burner.
 When I finally tracked it down I was floored, I was uncomfortable – but here it was, written unashamedly in black and white, signalling from one mother to another – here are the words that you can anchor to.
 This horror is not yours solely to bear.
-My worst fears, thoughts and feelings were contained within the final stanza – and yet their rendering in black and white, in printed word, lessened their power over me:
+My worst fears, thoughts and feelings were contained within the final stanza – and yet their rendering in black and white, in the printed word, lessened their power over me:

 I have released the brake and watched the car roll